A Comprehensive Overview of Ductal Carcinoma In Situ (DCIS)

 How common is DCIS?

-DCIS accounts for about 20% to 25% of all newly diagnosed cases of breast cancer in the United States and about 17% to 34% of mammography-detected cases.
+DCIS makes up approximately 20% to 25% of all newly diagnosed breast cancer cases in the United States and about 17% to 34% of cases detected through mammography.

-The overall incidence of DCIS has increased greatly due to the widespread adoption of mammography as a screening technique.
-Due to the nature of DCIS, it is challenging to identify it without the use of screening methods as it rarely has obvious or palpable symptoms.
+The overall incidence of DCIS has increased greatly because of the widespread adoption of mammography as a screening technique.
+The nature of DCIS makes it difficult to detect without screening methods, as it rarely presents with obvious or noticeable symptoms.

 Symptoms of DCIS